tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

         text('hit!', 373,28)
 {% endhighlight %}

-If the head is anywhere to the right of the red square, a hit is registered.
+If the any part of the head is anywhere to the right of the red square, a hit is registered.
 The `rect()` draws squares from the top-left corner across-and-down, so it is necessary to use `x+10` (the x-coordinate plus the width of the head) to ascertain the x-coordinate of the head's right edge.
 Run the sketch to confirm that this is working.
-Should you venture anywhere to the right of an x-coordinate of `300`, a "hit!" appears in the top-left corner of the display window.
+Watch for the "HIT!" that appears in the top-left corner of the display window.
 The shaded green area in the image below highlights the 'collision' zone as it operates currently.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-1.png" />